BuzzWallet

 User Research

 The research we conducted for the project was made through a survey sent out to students around campus.
+The use of a survey allowed us to reach a greater population of students on campus and gather insights from a wide range of students from undergraduate to graduate.
 Questions asked in this survey were related to functionality, frequency, and pain points associated with the BuzzCard.

 Example Questions